I personally love wearing contacts and even had to transition from glasses to contact lenses because of the comfort factor.

 Before removing your contacts, it is recommended to wash your hands in order to remove dirt and oils that could potentially make your eyes uncomfortable during the appointment.

-Another option is to remove your contacts at home prior to the appointment and come with glasses that can be stored easily.
+Another option is to remove your contacts at home before the appointment and come with glasses that can be stored easily.

 Wearing Contacts After a Lash Appointment